schnef/axolotl/README.md

 ## Asynchronous connect

-Terminate juliet and romeo and remove the databases with `rm -r Mnesia.*'.
+Terminate juliet and romeo and remove the databases with `rm -r Mnesia.*`.
 In a third window start the prekey server.

 ```